locaweb/locawebstyle/readme.md

 ### Do you want contribute?
 Contribute is easy: make a fork and start to code. :-) We have some instructions to code and maintain the code more legible and organized.
-Sorry, this article still in português and you can [read here these instructions.](http://locaweb.github.io/locawebstyle/documentacao/introducao/contribua/).
+Sorry, this article still in portuguese and you can [read here these instructions.](http://locaweb.github.io/locawebstyle/documentacao/introducao/contribua/).

 [Read here the code guide of CSS](http://locaweb.github.io/locawebstyle/documentacao/praticas/css/) and [JavaScript](http://locaweb.github.io/locawebstyle/documentacao/praticas/javascript/) to maintain a good practices of this project.